 “One powerful reason why Core/RAN separation has been maintained in 5G standards is to allow operators to integrate RAN from one vendor with core from another vendor.

 “Globally, 26 commercial 5G network had been launched as of July 2019.
 Of those 26, a significant majority (17) were using Huawei RAN equipment, though not necessarily exclusively.

 What Does This Mean For Huawei?

-Huawei is currently the largest supplier of 4G in Australia, with a massive market share of over 50%.
-With the introduction of the 5G ban, this will no doubt shake the market up, with other telecommunications players looking to take advantage of Huawei’s absence.
-With 5G networks promising to deliver some exceptional speeds, both up and down, Australian’s will no doubt flock to it.
-This means a lot of money is on the table for other providers, and a lot of losses for Huawei in Australia, which was once a strong hold for them.
+Huawei is currently the largest supplier of 4G throughout Australia.
+With a market share of over 50%, this 5G ban will no doubt have competitors reeling.
+5G networks promise to bring exceptional speeds, both up and down, resulting in a no brainer for Australian citizens.
+This means a lot of money is on the table for other providers and huge losses for Huawei.
+The former stronghold; turned sour.

 What do you think?
 Is the ban justified?
 Let us know below!